Jackson Elias Journal

-I was further astonished to take note of Mr. Richmond arriving just as the raven-haired beauty entered the cab.
-He glanced at her and then opened the door of the café.
-I watched as the motor cab pulled off into the wet flakes falling gather upon Gral Street.
+But, I was further astonished to take note of Mr. Richmond, arriving just as the raven-haired beauty was entering the cab.
+I saw him glanced at her and then opened the door of the café.
+I stood at the window watching as the motor cab pulled off into the wet flakes falling to gather its growing accumulation upon Gral Street.

-“Ah, Miss Elias,” Mr. Richmond, dressed in a dark suit, a stylish hat, and a heavy overcoat, with his arm suspended in a sling, smiled brightly as he stepped over to my table.
+“Ah, Miss Elias,” Mr. Richmond, dressed in a dark suit, a stylish hat, and a heavy overcoat, with his arm suspended in a sling, smiling brightly said as he stepped over to my table.

 “That woman – do you know who she is?”
 I asked hurriedly.

 “The one getting into the cab?”
 He asked, his smile immediately disappearing as he took note of the tone of my voice.
 “No. No I don’t – why?”

 I sat down, slowly, “It was all rather odd.
 She sat down at my table, discussed the bookshop,” I motioned with my hand to the shop front window across the street, “She apparently knew M. Turcanu and M. Rákóczi.”

 “The new owner.”
 He nodded as he stood looking out the window.

 “Yes, she spoke of their connections with a club in England.“ I continued as I sat more comfortably in my chair, “And then she made some odd references to the dead –“